parasp2003/loanemi/README.md

 # loanemi
-laravel  loan emi rest api
 Laravel Loan EMI Rest Api

 Version 7.3

-This app is a Loan API app that will give you an idea of the working of APIS in Laravel.
+This app is a Loan API app for user can signup and apply for loan and pay weekly emi.
 Database setup

 Please open your localhost phpmyadmin / adminer, etc.